syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ## Highlighting current line

-You can highlight the current line where the mouse pointer is present by setting the `HighlightCurrentLine` property of the EditControl to `true`.
+You can highlight the current line where the mouse pointer is present by setting the `HighlightCurrentLine` property to `true`.
 Its default value is `false`.
 By using the `CurrentLineHighlightColor` property, we can set the color for the highlighted line.

 <table>
 <tr>